liquidev/euwren/README.md

 assert myInt == 2
 ```

-Any number type conversions between Nim and Wren are performed automatically.
+Any number/enum type conversions between Nim and Wren are performed
+automatically.

 To retrieve a Wren object, eg. a class, use the subscript operator with two
 arguments.